IStumbler: History

 iStumbler was originally based on MacStumbler source code.
 Its early development focused on detection of open wireless (802.11) networks, but more recent versions support the detection of Bluetooth wireless devices and Bonjour network services.

 Up to release 99, iStumbler was open-source under a BSD license.
+It was later changed to nagware, having a pop-up screen every 30 minutes but otherwise being fully functional.
+Current releases require a payment to use.